 In other words, Blankenbuehler provided the ensemble with a clear role to play in every scene.
-This enabled every member of the cast to carry out his vision to perfection.
-Sales leaders must do the same thing in order to ensure that all coordinated efforts are executed meaningfully and effectively.
+This enabled every cast member to carry out his vision to perfection.
+Sales leaders must do the same thing to ensure that all coordinated efforts are executed meaningfully and effectively.

-If you’re trying to close an enterprise sale, you’re probably going into the later-stage meetings with a team.
-Even if there are only two team members present, you need to have a clear plan for the choreography.
+If you’re trying to close an enterprise scale, you’re probably going into the later-stage meetings with a team.
+Even if only two team members are present, you need to have a clear plan for the choreography.
 Who’s taking which part of the deck?
 The demo?
 Who’s answering which questions?
 What if objections are raised they didn’t prepare for?
 Make sure only one person serves as the quarterback or chief choreographer for the meeting.

-The chief choreographer should delegate tasks ahead of time, including a plan for all possible contingencies.
-You need to prepare for the possibility of a technology failure (projector doesn’t work or you have the wrong dongle).
+The chief choreographer should delegate tasks ahead of time, including planning all possible contingencies.
+For example, it would be best if you prepared for the possibility of a technology failure (projector doesn’t work or you have the wrong dongle).
 If that happens, who will assume responsibility for trying to fix the tech problem?
-Who will engage the prospect in conversation, so they’re not disengaging them with dead air time?
+Who will engage the prospect in conversation, so they do not disengage with dead air time?

-Every member of the team should know their role during the meeting, including responsibilities during Q&A. Throughout the meeting, the chief choreographer should direct the team accordingly: “That’s a great question about our product roadmap.
+Every team member should know their role during the meeting, including responsibilities during Q&A. Throughout the session, the chief choreographer should direct the team accordingly: “That’s a great question about our product roadmap.
 John can take that.”

-This method is effective, because it allows your team to establish yourselves as trusted professionals who have done this a hundred times before.
+This method is effective because it allows your team to establish themselves as trusted professionals who have done this a hundred times before.
 At the same time, you can give your team members opportunities to show off their expertise and shine as individuals.
-Sellers should also have a well-rehearsed personal thesis they can share during introductions, establishing themselves as a thought leader so they can earn the right to be a thought partner over time.
-Most enterprise sales involve “land and expand” opportunities, so earning the role of thought partner is really important for the longer-term.
+Sellers should also have a well-rehearsed personal thesis they can share during introductions, establishing themselves as thought leaders to earn the right to be a thought partner over time.
+Most enterprise sales involve “land and expand” opportunities, so earning the role of thought partner is essential for the longer term.

-Acclaimed classical choreographer, Graeme Murphy says of dance, “I’m not interested in a group of people with some sort of incredible homogeny, a group that can do the movement I want.
+Acclaimed classical choreographer Graeme Murphy says of dance, “I’m not interested in a group of people with some incredible homogeny, a group that can do the movement I want.
 I’m interested in people who can take the movement somewhere.”

 There’s a clear lesson for sales leaders.
-Choreograph the performance in detail, but collaborate with your team members in doing so.
-They need opportunities to prove their expertise, if you want to establish your company as a thought partner.
+Choreograph the performance in detail, but collaborate with your team members.
+They need opportunities to prove their expertise if you want to establish your company as a thought partner.

 Move with purpose

 So, what’s the purpose of the sales process?
-The seller’s goal should be to provide so much value to the prospect throughout the process, price becomes a non-issue.
+The seller’s goal should be to provide so much value to the prospect throughout the process that price becomes a non-issue.
 That’s what will generate sales.

-Every move your seller makes throughout the sales process is oriented towards establishing your organization as a thought partner, who is deserving of a place at the table.
-Once your seller has accomplished that, they’re in a position to articulate a strong value proposition, so that prospects will prefer to work with your company vs. your competitors.
+Every move your seller makes throughout the sales process is oriented towards establishing your organization as a thought partner deserving of a place at the table.
+Once your seller has accomplished that, they’re in a position to articulate a strong value proposition so that prospects will prefer to work with your company vs. your competitors.